abiwot/abiwot-kubeadm/NOTES.md

 #### Storage Node Availability

 This deployment uses Rook-Ceph (Rook is the orchestrator.
 Ceph is the distributed storage.).
-For the RawBlockDevices (RBD), they are setup to hold 3 replicas.
+For the RadosBlockDevices (RBD), they are setup to hold 3 replicas.
 This means each RBD pool has 3 copies of your data.
 So you can lose 1 node and still have your data safe.
 You want to keep this in mind when designing your storage node placement within AZ/FD.
 Very similar logic as to the control-plane node placement.

 Would recommend 4+ storage nodes for any production deployment, from a safety point of view.
 You may need to consider more nodes based on workload I/O.